woojiahao/file-to-db-tool/README.md

 cd file-to-db-tool
 python launch.py
 ```
+5. When the program has launched, select the dialect of SQL you will be using (See [Available SQL Dialects](https://github.com/woojiahao/file-to-db-tool#currently-supported-sql-dialects)).
+6. By selecting them, it will automaticaly fill in the credentials needed for a localhost conenction to that database, feel free to edit the credentials if you need to conenct to an external database.
+7. Enter the database name that you wish to connect to and press `Connect`.
+8. Select a supported file (See [Supported File Types](https://github.com/woojiahao/file-to-db-tool#supported-file-types)) and convert.

+## Available SQL Dialects:
+1. PostgreSQL
+2. MySQL

 ## Supported file types:
 * `.csv`

 ## TODO:
-1. Allow the user the dialect of SQL that they want to use, MySQL vs PostgreSQL
-2. Allow the user to enter a connection string rather than breaking everything up themselves
+1. Allow the user to enter a connection string rather than breaking everything up themselves
-3. Add screenshots for the instructions
+2. Add screenshots for the instructions